Block gas limit, numbers and time

 Arbitrum blocks are assigned their own child chain block numbers, distinct from Ethereum's block numbers.

-A single Ethereum block could include multiple Arbitrum blocks within it; however, an Arbitrum block cannot span across multiple Ethereum blocks.
+A single Ethereum block can include multiple Arbitrum blocks; however, an Arbitrum block cannot span across multiple Ethereum blocks.
 Thus, any given Arbitrum transaction is associated with exactly one Ethereum block and one Arbitrum block.

 Ethereum (or parent chain) block numbers within Arbitrum